-A foreign object in your eye is something that enters the eye from outside the body.
-It can be anything—from a particle of dust to a metal shard—that does not naturally belong there.
-When a foreign object enters your eye, it will most likely affect the cornea or the conjunctiva.
+A foreign object in the eye is something that enters the eye from outside the body.
+It can be anything that does not naturally belong there, from a particle of dust to a metal shard.
+When a foreign object enters the eye, it will most likely affect the cornea or the conjunctiva.

 The cornea is a clear dome that covers the front surface of the eye.
 It serves as a protective covering for the front of the eye.
 Light enters the eye through the cornea.
 It also helps focus light on the retina at the back of the eye.

-The conjunctiva is the thin mucous membrane that covers the sclera—the white of your eye.
+The conjunctiva is the thin mucous membrane that covers the sclera, or the white of the eye.
 The conjunctiva runs to the edge of the cornea.
-It also covers the moist area under your eyelids.
+It also covers the moist area under the eyelids.

-If you have a foreign object in your eye, you probably will suffer immediate symptoms.
+If you have a foreign object in your eye, you probably will experience immediate symptoms.
 You may experience: